 View and adjust autoscaling settings on data tiers:

-Open the Edit page for your deployment to see the current size of each Elasticsearch data tier.
+Open the Edit page for your deployment to get the current size of each Elasticsearch data tier.
 In this example, a hot data and content tier on a memory optimized configuration has a current size of

 1GB x 1 instance.
 A warm data tier on a storage optimized configuration has a current size of